jmcphers/k5hoa/content/pool-rules.md

 <li><p>Anyone caught abusing the pool area will be responsible for cleanup and repairs for any damages.
 Parents of minors will be notified of any infraction.</p></li>

-<li><p>Those who wear a disposable swim diaper in the pool are now required to have a reusable diaper cover.
-Covers in sizes 12m-3T will be sold at the pool for $5.00.
-You many find other options linked <a href="https://www.amazon.com/play-Toddler-Reusable-Absorbent-Swimsuit/dp/B0776LRCQ6/ref=sr_1_4?keywords=reusable+swim+diaper&qid=1557880591&s=gateway&sr=8-4">here</a>.

 <li>Special Swim Time:
 <ol type="a">
     <li>For additional safety and to accommodate adult-only swimming, all persons under the age of 18 shall be excluded from the pool during the 10 minutes preceding the start of each hour.
 This rule shall not apply during those times when pool use has already, by action of the Board of Trustees, been restricted to specific usage such as, but not limited to, swim team and lap swim.</li>
     <li>No showers during the ten minute adult swim each hour shall be allowed for those individuals under 18 years of age who are not leaving the pool area.</li>
-    <li>The hour period on weekday evenings from 6:00 to 7:00 pm is designated as lap swimming for individuals 18 years of age and older.
-A minimum of one lane will be available at all times during that period.</li>
 </ol>

 <li>Swim Team:
 <p><ol type="a">
     <li>The Kingsgate Gators swim team may use the pool for practice on a daily basis, Monday through Thursday.
 Special arrangements may be made to start the week before the Pool opens, otherwise the practice commences on the first day that the pool is open each season.
 When local public schools are still in session, the swim team will be limited to four hour practice sessions on weekday evenings.
 During local public school summer break, the workout schedule will be from 6:00 to 9:00 am weekdays.
 Special arrangements may be made to practice on Saturdays mornings.
 Adjustments to the above schedule must be approved by the Pool Manager.</li>
     <li>When the swim team is using the pool, qualified individuals must be on site who are CERTIFIED WATER SAFETY INSTRUCTORS and have advanced lifesaving cards from the American Red Cross. </li>
-    <li>The swim team may schedule exclusive use of the pool during normal hours for no more than six evening meets per season starting no earlier than 3:30 pm.
+    <li>The swim team may schedule exclusive use of the pool during normal hours for no more than six evening meets per season starting no earlier than 4:00 pm.
 The team may also use the pool for one daytime meet per season on either Saturday or Sunday for a Championship meet.
 The team shall present the Pool Manager with a request in advance to reserve the pool for swim meets.</li>
 </ol></p>
 </li>

 <li>Guests are bound by all regular rules plus those in this section.
 <ol type="a">
-    <li>Each lot/permit holder is limited to four guests at any one time during the normal operating hours</li>
+    <li>Each lot/permit holder is limited to four guests at any one time during the normal operating hours of the pool.</li>
-    of the pool.
     <li>There will be a guest fee for each guest.
 An exception is made for those homeowners who pay their dues in full at the beginning of each calendar year.
 Guest fees are set by the Board of Trustees each year at the October Budget Meeting.
 Homeowners and permit holders will be notified of the fee through the newsletter.
 Pool Pass Purchasers are excluded from free guests.</li>
     <li>Guest fees shall not be imposed on visiting swim team members participating against the Kingsgate Gators swim team at a meet.</li>
     <li>All guests must be accompanied by a member or permit holder at all times.
 Guest names and addresses shall be recorded along with time and date of registration in the log book at the registration desk.</li>